N3PDF/vegasflow/doc/source/how_to.rst

 Eager mode also enables the usage of the library as a `standard` python library allowing you to integrate non-tensorflow integrands.
-These integrands, as they are not understood by tensorflow, are not run using GPU kernels while the rest of ``VegasFlow`` will still be run on GPU if possible.
+These integrands, as they are not understood by ``TensorFlow``, are not run using GPU kernels while the rest of ``VegasFlow`` will still be run on GPU if possible.